Akinori

 unit 304 are located two condensers 317, 318.
 Of them, a first

-gas by air.
-The other condenser, as a second condenser 318,
+vaporized gas by air.
+The other condenser, as a second

-compresses the vaporized gas passing through the first condenser
+condenser 318, compresses the vaporized gas passing through

 [0102] The heavy oil produced by the first condenser 317 is

-the second condenser 318 is stored in a lighter oil tank 320.
+by the second condenser 318 is stored in a lighter oil tank

-first and second melting units 302, 303 and the vaporizing unit
+the first and second melting units 302, 303 and the vaporizing

-To the cover member 330 and the cover member 331 are connected
+respectively.
+To the cover member 330 and the cover member 331

-connected to a collecting pipe 304.
-At an end of the collecting
+333 are connected to a collecting pipe 304.
+At an end of the

-pipe 334 is mounted a fan 335, by which leaking gas is
+collecting pipe 334 is mounted a fan 335, by which leaking gas

 [0104] In FIG. 11, the vaporized gas passing through the

-first condenser 317 to be liquefied to be heavier oil, which is
+the first condenser 317 to be liquefied to be heavier oil,

-fed through a pipe 341 and stored in the heavier oil tank 319.
+which is fed through a pipe 341 and stored in the heavier oil

 [0105] Then, the vaporized gas that has not been liquefied by